 You wanna know what the best vape temp is?

 Not getting enough vapor?
-Try bumping up the heat, but first make sure you know how to pack your vape properly.
-Vapor too harsh? try lowering it to ~355°F-ish.
+Try bumping up the heat (but rarely over 400°F).
+Vapor too harsh? try lowering it to ~350°F-ish.

 To make things complicated there are a whole bunch of factors that will affect the best temp to vaporize at, some of which include: